EtienneBauscher/coin_dispense_flutter/README.md

 # coin_dispense_flutter
 A Basic Coin Dispensing Flutter Application that Works on the Cubit State Management BlocLibrary Principle

-# flutter_counter

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: